-We want to help you implement a killer social media strategy for your music in 2021, so we've compiled some of the best social media campaign ideas give your pages a boost.
+We want to help you implement a killer social media strategy for your music in 2021, so we've compiled some of the best social media campaign ideas to give your pages a boost.

 Plus you can access a free social media calendar template below, to help you plan, organise and share awesome posts.